cloudevents/spec/registry/spec.md

 then the case specified by this specification, or the defining extension specification, MUST be adhere to.

+TODO: Add `format`
+  - MUST be of the form document-type[/version]
+  - children MUST NOT be looser than parent (can't do parent xx/3, child xx)
+  - format group level is OPTIONAL, if present all resources/versions MUST match its previs
+  - REQUIRED on resources and versions
+    - format prefix MUST be consistent
+    - but format version number can differe

 #### `id`

 - Type: String   # SHOULD this be a URI-Reference?